 content("parsed")

-Both of the previous examples are, actually, pretty easy – we accessed data that is essentially a data table, and we had a very straightforward API (although updating queries isn’t obvious at first).
+Both the NYC Water and BRFSS examples are, actually, pretty easy – we accessed data that is essentially a data table, and we had a very straightforward API (although updating queries isn’t obvious at first).

 To get a sense of how this becomes complicated, let’s look at the Pokemon API (which is also pretty nice).